syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.MVC/getting-started.md

 ## Binding data source

 After initialization, populate the Mention with data using the [DataSource](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_DataSource) property.
-Here, an array of string values is passed to the Mention component.
+Here, an array of string values is passed to the Mention control.

 {% if page.publishingplatform == "aspnet-core" %}